Lake George School Powder Horn

 This is a beautiful horn which was found in an attic in Hamilton, Ohio years ago.
 It demonstrates the artwork of a Lake George School horner, from the French & Indian War period.
 It is signed “JOHN CALL HIS HORN ♦ WOODSTOCK MARCH 21 1759”.
 Above his name is a two line verse, “I POWDER WITH MY BROTHER BALL A HERO LIKE DO CONQUER ALL”.
 There is a nice deep zigzag border design separating the verse from the name section.
 There are also numerous faces, symbols, and flowery vines carved on the horn as well as a full drawing of a man carrying a rifle, powder horn and holding a sword.
 The wood base is secured by wooden pegs and an iron staple is at the base of the horn for the attachment of a carrying strap.
 It has a nice dark yellow color, recessed neck, and it still retains the horn plug.
 It is 13.5 inches in length and in excellent condition.

 Records show that John Call was born in Oxford, Mass. on April 16, 1739.
 He moved to Woodstock Connecticut, Windham County in the 1750’s.
-He fought in the French and Indian War at the Battle of Quebec in 1759 and in the summer of 1762, he carted supplies from Albany to the head of Lake George.
+He fought in the French and Indian War at the Battle of Quebec in 1759 and according to a record book which he purchased at Albany in the summer of 1762, he carted supplies from Albany to the head of Lake George.
 The supplies were going to the British garrison at Ticonderoga.
+John continued making entries into his book until his death in 1808.
 John married Lucy Chaffee in Woodstock, Ct., Jan.
 1, 1761.
 John and Lucy moved to Colrain, Mass. in 1765 with three children.
 The calls had 9 more children while in Colrain.

 John was very much involved in the American Revolution.
 He served with Captain Lawrence Kemp of Shelburne at Fort Ticonderoga from February 23, 1775 to April 10, 1776.
 This group was part of Col. Leonard’s Regiment whose roll call was sworn to in Suffolk County.
 John was again back to Fort Ticonderoga from May 10th until its surrender and evacuation on July 10, 1777.